Identifying Multiple Gestation Using State-Level Birth and Fetal Death Certificate Data

 Digital USD Citation

 Lazar, Jane; Kotelchuck, Milton; Nannini, Angela; and Weiss, Judith, "Identifying Multiple Gestation Using State-Level Birth and Fetal Death Certificate Data" (2005).
-Nursing and Health Science Faculty Publications.
+School of Nursing and Health Science: Faculty Scholarship.
 6.